Exhaust system: Manifold or header

-A common method of increasing the power output of an engine is the use of upgraded headers.
-The increased power output is often due to a result of a larger cross-section area of the pipes (reducing the resistance on the exhaust gasses) and/or designing the pipe lengths so that the pressure wave assists in exhaust scavenging.
+A common method of increasing an engine's power output is using upgraded headers.
+The increased power output is often due to a result of a larger cross-section area of the pipes (reducing the resistance on the exhaust gasses) and designing the pipe lengths so that the pressure wave assists in exhaust scavenging.
 For inline-four engines and V8 engines, exhaust manifolds are usually either a 4-2-1 design (where the four pipes merge into two, followed by a separate merge of these two pipes into one) or a 4-1 design (where the four pipes directly merge into one).

 Headers are generally made by aftermarket automotive companies, but sometimes can be bought from the high-performance parts department at car dealerships.
-Generally, most car performance enthusiasts buy aftermarket headers made by companies solely focused on producing reliable, cost-effective well-designed headers specifically for their cars.
-Headers can also be custom designed by a custom shop.
+Generally, most car performance enthusiasts buy aftermarket headers made by companies solely focused on producing reliable, cost-effective, well-designed headers specifically for their cars.
+Headers can also be custom-designed by a specialty shop.
 Due to the advanced materials that some aftermarket headers are made of, this can be expensive.
-Luckily, an exhaust system can be custom-built for any car, and generally is not specific to the car's motor or design except for needing to properly connect solidly to the engine.
-This is usually accomplished by correct sizing in the design stage, and selecting a proper gasket type and size for the engine.
+An exhaust system can be custom-built for many vehicles and generally is not specific to the car's engine or design except for needing to properly connect solidly to the engine.
+This is usually accomplished by correct sizing in the design stage and selecting a proper gasket type and size for the engine.

 Catalytic converter

-Some systems (referred to as catless or de-cat systems) eliminate the catalytic converter.
+Some systems (called catless or de-cat systems) eliminate the catalytic converter.
 It is a U.S. legal requirement to have a catalytic converter.
 Converters may not be removed from a vehicle that is used only for "off-road" driving in the United States.
 The main purpose of a catalytic converter on an automobile is to reduce harmful emissions of hydrocarbons, carbon monoxide, and nitrogen oxides into the atmosphere.
 They work by transforming the polluted exhaust components into water and carbon dioxide.
 There is a light-off temperature from which catalytic converters start to be efficient and work properly.

-Catalytic converters can cause back pressure if they are not designed for the required flow rate or if they are clogged.
+Catalytic converters can cause back pressure if clogged or not designed for the required flow rate.
 In these situations, upgrading or removal of the catalytic converter can increase power at high revs.
-However, the catalytic converter is a key component of the vehicle's emission control systems, therefore a non-standard product can cause a vehicle to be unroadworthy.
+However, the catalytic converter is vital to the vehicle's emission control systems.
+Therefore, a non-standard product can cause a vehicle to be unroadworthy.